jass2003/FIP-1052-1054/README.md

 ### Credits and License -
 My Professors (Marco and Rob) will have the Credits to assign my all projects of FIPs and will review my progress upon each course.
-For license, I am using MIT License (Copyright (c) 2023 ishanmehra2001)
+For license, I am using MIT License (Copyright (c) 2023 jashankumar)